bhuvan-raj/Docker-Zero-to-Hero/Readme.md

 | Portability      | High | Medium |

 ##  What is Docker?
-Docker is a platform that enables developers to build, run, and share containerized applications easily.
+Docker is an opensource containerization tool used to package applications along with its libraries and dependencies into small standalone and isolated units known as containers.

 ##  Installing Docker
 ### **Linux (Fedora example)**